case briefs, study aids, case brief, law student case briefs, law school case briefs, casebook coverage, casebooks

 What if I found a principal case in a casebook you cover, but it's not on your site?

-In this case, we missed it, and will need to add it. :) Please get in touch and provide the following details:
+In this case, we missed it, and we need to add it. 😄Please get in touch at firstname.lastname@example.org, and provide the following details: